jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 1. Trigger the Policy Package Install in preview mode
 2. Trigger the Install Preview
 3. Collect the Install Preview output
-4. Cancel the Policy Package install process
+4. Cancel the Policy Package install process.
+Should you want to proceed with the install, then commit the preview.

 Step #1: Trigger the Policy Package Install in preview mode
 ___________________________________________________________